Guidebook Blocks

 Configure block settings:

-- Visibility Conditions: Set conditional display rules based on guest or reservation data
+- Visibility Conditions: Set rules based on reservation data (arrival date, unit type, etc.)

 Location-Based Blocks